top of page

 — Eleanor Roosevelt

-Traveling Postcards™ believes that by channeling traumatic experience into creativity, survivors of trauma can begin to heal, share their strengths with others, and become leaders in ending Gender- Based Violence (GBV).
+Traveling Postcards™ believes that when survivors transform traumatic experiences into creative expression, they begin to heal, share their strengths with others, and become powerful leaders in ending Gender-Based Violence (GBV).

-Traveling Postcards™ creates a safe space for healing and for witnessing survivor resiliency.
-We send the handmade postcard as a tangible gift of solidarity for a survivor and then amplify the strength of the art and artist by sharing them with the world.
+Our workshops create safe spaces for healing and witnessing survivor resiliency.
+Each handmade postcard serves as a tangible gift of solidarity for another survivor, while amplifying the strength of both the art and artist by sharing them with the world.

 Our Team.

-Gender- based violence work takes entire communities of activists, healers, educators and leaders to create positive change; to move the needle so that all of us can feel safe and be safe.
+The work of addressing gender-based violence requires entire communities of activists, healers, educators, and leaders to create meaningful change—to move the needle so that all of us can both feel safe and be safe.

 INDIVIDUALS